UTS Central will open its doors to students, staff and the community in mid-2019.

 Importantly for our growing university, UTS Central will also add to the diverse array of learning, teaching and research facilities on campus, through the Hive Super Lab, three large high-tech collaborative theatres and much-needed research spaces for the Faculty of Engineering and IT.

 UTS Central is the final significant capital development project to be delivered as part of the billion-dollar-plus UTS City Campus Master Plan.
 Work commenced in mid-November 2016 with the demolition of the former Building 2.
-Construction got underway in early 2017 and is on schedule and on budget for construction completion in mid-2019.
+Construction got underway in early 2017 and is on schedule for construction completion in mid-2019.

 - 17 floors (including plant) made up of two underground floors, a five-level podium and 10-level tower

 - Location: Corner of Broadway and Jones Street, Ultimo

 - Architect: FJMT in association with Lacoste+Stevenson and DJRD

 - Main works contractor: Richard Crookes Constructions

 - Sustainability rating: Targeting a 5 Star Green Star Design and As-Built rating certified by the Green Building Council of Australia

 For media inquiries or general queries email email@example.com.

 February 2019: What does 2019 have in store for UTS Central?